timbreitkreutz/atv.js/README.md

 ### Credo

 * Keep It Simple, Sam
-* Stick to functional style with minimum fuss, avoid classes or forcing user to program with any other parts of JavaScript.
+* Stick to functional style (a la Crockford) with minimum fuss, avoid classes or forcing user to program with any bad parts of JavaScript.
 * Linters/formatters:  applied in the following sequence, with manual adjustments as necessary:
-    * jslint.mjs to the extent the following two will be able to run correctly
+    * `node jslint.mjs --browser --devel --white atv.js` to the extent the following two will be able to run correctly
-    * eslint
+    * `npx eslint atv.js`
-    * prettier
+    * `npx prettier --trailing-comma none atv.js --write`